vevenom/MonteScene/README.md

 MonteScene is applied for selecting 2d polygons in an input image.
 Bachelor project authored by: [nik-por](https://github.com/nik-por)

-(Implemenation will be public soon!)
+(Implemenation will be public soon!
+Expected Release Date: July/August 2022 )

 ## Key Features